timmc/lein-otf/README.md

 1. Specify the plugin as a plugin:
    `:plugins [[org.timmc/lein-otf "2.0.1"]]`
 2. Take `:gen-class` out of your main namespace.
 Leave project.clj's `:main` pointing to it, but add `^:skip-aot` metadata on the namespace symbol.
+For
+   example: `:main ^:skip-aot foo.core`
 3. Run the `uberjar` task, or anything else which invokes it:
    `$ lein uberjar`